-36 Remuneration schemes should promote long-term shareholdings by executive directors that support alignment with long-term shareholder interests.
-Share awards granted for this purpose should be released for sale on a phased basis and be subject to a total vesting and holding period of five years or more.
+36. Remuneration schemes should promote long-term shareholdings by executive directors that support alignment with long-term shareholder interests.
+In normal circumstances, share awards granted for this purpose should be released for sale on a phased basis and be subject to a total vesting and holding period of five years or more.
 The remuneration committee should develop a formal policy for post-employment shareholding requirements encompassing both unvested and vested shares.

-The five year vesting and holding period specified here represents an increase from three years in the previous version of the Code.
-There is no direct read-across for building societies, although society boards will wish to consider how best their remuneration policies can be aligned to longer-term performance.
+The requirements in Provision 36 have no direct read-across for building societies, although society boards will wish to consider how best their remuneration policies can be aligned to longer-term performance.

-Societies will wish to bear in mind the PRA/FCA Remuneration Code and related guidance on proportionality, which state that it may be appropriate for a firm in proportionality level three (ie with assets of £15 billion or less) to disapply the rules on deferral and performance adjustment.
+Societies will wish to bear in mind the PRA/FCA Remuneration Code and related guidance on proportionality, which state that it may be appropriate for a firm in proportionality level three to disapply the rules on deferral and performance adjustment.

-37 Remuneration schemes and policies should enable the use of discretion to override formulaic outcomes.
-They should also include provisions that would enable the company to recover and/or withhold sums or share awards and specify the circumstances in which it would be appropriate to do so.
+37. Remuneration schemes and policies should enable the use of discretion to override formulaic outcomes.
+Directors' contracts and/or other agreements or documents which cover director remuneration should include malus and clawback provisions that would enable the company to recover and/or withhold sums or share awards, and specify the circumstances in which it would be appropriate to do so.